Disclaimer

 American Staffordshire Terrier Growth Stages

 The American Staffordshire Terrier passes through various stages of development before it finally becomes a loveable adult dog.
-Here we are going to discuss the growth stages in the life of an AmStaff.
+Here we will discuss the growth stages in the life of an AmStaff.

-• Neonatal Period characterizes the time from birth to 12 days.
+• The neonatal Period characterizes the time from birth to 12 days.
 The puppy is unable to hear and cannot see.
 It needs to stay close to its mother for nutrition and protection.

-• The Transitional Period starts from the 13 day after the birth and lasts until the 20th day.
-The eyes open, the smell develops and the puppy is finally able to see.
+• The Transitional Period starts from the 13 days after birth and lasts until the 20th day.
+The eyes open, the smell develops, and the puppy can finally see.

-• The Awareness Period begins from the 20th day after birth.
+• The Awareness Period begins on the 20th day after birth.
 It needs to stay close to its mother.
-It starts getting awareness of its surroundings and gets to know everything around it.
+It starts becoming aware of its surroundings and knows everything around it.
 It is a very crucial stage for the puppy.

 • Canine Socialization begins on the 21st day and lasts until the 49th day.
-This is the time when it gets to know that he is a dog.
-The specific dog characteristics start getting shape inside its mind such as biting, chasing, chewing and barking.
-During this time the puppy requires plenty of play time with their mother.
+This is when it gets to know that he is a dog.
+The specific dog characteristics start forming inside its mind, such as biting, chasing, chewing, and barking.
+During this time, the puppy requires plenty of play time with their mother.

 • Human Socialization starts in the 7th week and lasts until the 12th week is over.
-At this point, it knows that it is a dog but as regards to human interactions, its slate is clean.
+At this point, it knows that it is a dog, but as regards human interactions, its slate is clean.
 The puppy should be removed from the mother.
-It is the time when the most rapid learning occurs and prepares it as a family loving dog.
+It is when the most rapid learning occurs and prepares it as a family-loving dog.

 • Fear Imprint Period.
 This period is a part of human socialization.
 The timing of this period is between the 8th and 11th week.
-If a puppy is exposed to any kind of fear, chances are that it will stay with it for the rest of its life.
+If a puppy is exposed to any fear, it will likely stay with it for the rest of its life.
 A good trainer would allow the puppy to stay happy during this time.
 The training should be fun and playful.

 The Life Expectancy of American Staffordshire Terrier